We Only Handle Warrant Cases in San Diego, CA

 An attorney can request that a beach warrant be recalled.
 If the warrant was issued for a misdemeanor such as public intoxication, DUI, domestic violence, driving with a suspended license, etc., an attorney can recall it and place the matter back to a judge for resolution.

 A bench warrant can also be issued if a judge feels the person is in contempt of court, possibly because of their failure to appear at the time and place mandated for their appearance.
 Bench warrants are typically issued in civil or criminal court proceedings.

 Many times a bench warrant is issued for a person who has intentionally avoided their court appearance in order to escape the possible consequences of being found guilty.
 If on bail, the person will forfeit their bail and have a higher bail amount set that they must pay or else they will be re-arrested.
 Normally the person is just held in custody.
 If there’s a bench warrant out for their arrest and they are stopped by an enforcement officer, they can remain in jail until their hearing is held.
 The hearing may set a new bail amount with new conditions and a new date to appear in court.
 Many times in this situation the court will declare them to be a flight risk and will order them to remain in jail without bail until further notice.

-If you discover that you have an arrest warrant or bench warrant issued against you or a loved one, it is imperative to contact and speak with an experienced criminal defense attorney such as Sevens Legal, APC, as quickly as possible.
+If you discover that you have an arrest warrant or bench warrant issued against you or a loved one, it is imperative to contact and speak with an experienced criminal defense attorney such as Sevens Legal Criminal Lawyers, as quickly as possible.
 We can help you fight for the best possible outcome for your case.
-Contact Sevens Legal, APC, today for a free consultation.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.